 Find the Right LPS

-To find the right LPs for your fund, you should understand the profile of investors you would like within your fund.
+To find the right LPs for your fund, it will be beneficial understand the profile of investors you would like within your fund.
 This can depend on several factors such as region, stage, and sector of focus, to name a few.
 Make sure that you focus on highly relevant individuals with the capacity to invest in your fund.
 In order to find the right LPs to focus on, we advise that you focus on the correct type of investor.
 We have outlined the most prominent investors in new fund managers in our article ‘The Best LPs for New VC Firms’.
-To summarize, as a new fund manager, you should focus on High Net Worth Individuals (HNWI) as well as Family Offices, as both of these investors are typically the most likely to back you.
+To summarize, as a new fund manager, focusing on High Net Worth Individuals (HNWI) as well as Family Offices can yield the best results, as both of these investors are typically the most likely to back you.

 Now that you know what your ideal investor looks like, you may be wondering how you will find them on the internet.
 LPs can be elusive, and as previously mentioned, often do not publicly advertise their investment status or strategies.
 Without a clear plan, you will quickly discover that finding LPs on the internet can be akin to looking for a needle in a haystack.
 Mastering Boolean operators can be crucial when combined with X-Ray search queries and save you hours of aimless browsing.